Loading

 Ravichandran Ashwin (pronunciation) (born 17 September 1986) is an Indian international cricketer.
 He is a right-arm off spin bowler and a lower order batter.
 Widely regarded as one of the most prolific off spinners of all time, he represents the Indian cricket team and was part of the Indian team that won the 2011 Cricket World Cup and the 2013 Champions Trophy.
 He plays for Tamil Nadu and South Zone in domestic cricket and for Rajasthan Royals in the Indian Premier League (IPL).

-Ashwin has 500 wickets in Tests and is the fastest bowler to reach 300 wickets in terms of number of innings.
-He has won ten Man of the Series awards in Tests, which is the highest by an Indian cricketer and the second highest overall.
-As an all-rounder in Test cricket, he bats down the order, has scored five Test centuries and is one of the only three players to have scored 3000 runs and taken 500 wickets in Tests.
-As of February 2024, Ashwin is the highest-ranked bowler in the ICC men's player rankings and the highest rated Indian bowler ever in Tests.
+Ashwin has taken more than 500 wickets in Tests and was the fastest bowler to reach 300 test wickets in terms of number of innings.
+He has won eleven Man of the Series awards in Tests, which is the most for any cricketer, along with Muttiah Muralitharan.
+As an all-rounder in Test cricket, he bats down the order, has scored six Test centuries and is one of the only three players to have scored 3000 runs and taken 500 wickets in Tests.
+As of September 2024, he is the highest-ranked bowler in the ICC men's player rankings and the highest rated Indian bowler ever in Test cricket.

 Ashwin started as an opening batsman but dropped down the order due to limited success and turned into an off-break bowler.
 He made his first-class debut for Tamil Nadu in December 2006 and captained the team the following season.
 He played for the Chennai Super Kings (CSK) in the 2010 Indian Premier League, where his economical bowling led to his maiden international call-up in the limited-overs formats in June 2010.
 He was the leading wicket-taker and player of the tournament of the 2010 Champions League Twenty20, which was won by CSK.
 He also won the 2014 Champions League Twenty20 and two IPL titles (2010, 2011) with CSK.